waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to think about correctly grouping elements and making the site look appealing to the end user.
+This impacts it by making a layout less confusing for an end user so they will like it and if it's appealing they'll enjoy using it.

-## NAME OF IMPLICATION 4
+## End-user

-Replace this text with a clear explanation of what the implication means.
+This implication is connected to the specific needs of the end user(s).
+The needs could be about age, education, interests, etc. It should be appealing to the correct  people.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+This implication is relevant to this project because I am targeting specific users, in this case for builders so I need to know about my end users specific needs.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to consider getting regular feedback from my end user, this implication impacts the project because if I didn't get feedback about what the end user wants, they most likely will not use it as it doesn't fit their needs.